 Award: $5000 ($3000 professional development fund and $2000 salary supplement, distributed over two years)

 The Harold & Esther Edgerton Junior Faculty Award is presented each year to honor an outstanding junior faculty member who has demonstrated creative research, extraordinary teaching abilities, and academic promise.
 Awardees will be recognized at The Laurels award reception.

 - Nomination letter from the nominee's chair: Please address the faculty member's academic promise, citing examples of the nominee's accomplishments in research/creative activity and in teaching.
 This letter should include a summary of the candidate's annual evaluations and student course evaluations.
 It is especially helpful to include how the faculty member's research or creative activity has contributed to superior classroom instruction for undergraduate and graduate students (maximum 3 pages).

 - An endorsement from the nominee's college dean, in support of the individual's nomination.

-- Abbreviated curriculum vitae: Please include a listing of all courses taught in the last three years and highlight published works which took place while at UNL.
+- Abbreviated curriculum vitae: Please include a listing of all courses taught in the last three years and highlight published works which took place while at the university.
 For multi-author materials, please specify your contributions (maximum 5 pages).